-Will BlackBerry 10 Provide a "Steve Jobs Moment" for Research In Motion's CEO?
+Will BlackBerry 10 Provide a "Steve Jobs Moment" for RIM's CEO?

 “Just as Steve Jobs returned to Apple Inc. in 1997 and breathed life into the company with a fresh approach and new products, Heins has already made his mark since taking over a year ago,” Miller wrote this morning.
 “He cut 30 percent of RIM’s workforce, hired marketing and sales chiefs, and expanded cash reserves to $2.9 billion.”